JeremyJenki/PlayerHeight/README.md

 ## Size Potions

-PlayerHeight comes with a custom potion module.
-Size potions can grow or shrink players easily while integrating nicely with survival worlds.
+PlayerHeight comes with a custom potions that can grow or shrink players easily while integrating nicely with survival worlds.

-The plugin does not currently make these potions craftable or lootable.
+Note: The plugin does not currently make these potions craftable or lootable - so admins need to implement it using their own methods.

 Alternatively, you can give players the `playerheight.self` permission to let them change it on the fly.